Tata Trusts Infighting Over Board Seats. NDTV Explains What Happened And Why

 Control over a 156-year-old corporate giant and its 400 (estimated) companies.

-Tata Sons is a $180-billion company with significant holdings in the group's automotive, steel, power and utilities, hospitality, FMCG, telecommunications, and chemical manufacturing units.
+Tata Sons is the investment holding company of the Tata Group that operates in the automotive, steel, power and utilities, hospitality, FMCG, telecommunications, and chemical manufacturing industries, among many others.

 The Tata brand is one of the largest and richest in the world (File).